UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - "Spawn 3 null-slots.
 Spawn a STUCK key somewhere random on the plot"

+- ITEM: Paperclip
+If there are no other types of this slot on the plot, give this slot +4 bonus permanently (^^^ hmm idk, can we think of something more creative?)

 - ITEM: Ball of yarn
 (shape: King-1)
 If targetting two items of the same type, give the items +10 points permanently.